PlumpBlender/blender/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

    .. method:: isPlayingAction([layer])

       Checks to see if there is an action playing in the given layer.
-      Layer defaults to 0 if no value is passed

-      :arg layer: The layer to check for a playing action.
+      :arg layer: The layer to check for a playing action, defaults to 0 if no value passed.
       :type layer: integer

       :return: Whether or not the action is playing